-A sales compensation and commission structure is the ‘carrot’ for sales reps, that defines how, why, when, and how much money they will make for specific behaviors.
+A sales compensation and commission structure is the ‘carrot’ for sales reps.
+These payments define how, why, when, and how much money they will make for specific behaviors.
 That way sales reps can pay their bills, build their careers, and make long-term investments.
 Your reps will be happier if they can put a down payment on a house, or eliminate all college loan debt.

-Compensation, commission, and incentives are too often used interchangeably, when they are not interchangeable.
+Compensation, commission, and incentives are too often used interchangeably when they are not interchangeable.
 Each plays an important role when used strategically by leadership to drive certain behaviors by the reps.
-These programs should be thought out in detail about how to drive short, mid, and long term value for the company and compensation the reps accordingly for the value they have created.
+You want this behavior to be motivational, ethical, and sustainable.

-Employers must design an effective and comprehensive, but not overly complicated, sales compensation plan that rewards the behaviors that the organization needs to promote.
+Employers must design an effective and comprehensive, but not overly complicated, sales compensation plan.
+Each facet should reward the behaviors that the organization needs to promote.